clinuxbashgccclang

 Alias CC to refer to Clang in a shell

-What I am trying to do is do most of my developing using Clang within my default shell (Z shell) using a makefile that refers to the compiler as just cc.
-Once satisfied I would run it once, as a test, via Bash (invoking gcc as the compiler) before submitting.
-The submitted makefile with cc as the compiler would then invoke gcc for the instructor, making it transparent to them.
+I am trying to do most of my developing using Clang within my default shell (Z shell) using a makefile that refers to the compiler as just cc.
+Once satisfied, I would run it once, as a test, via Bash (invoking GCC as the compiler) before submitting.
+The submitted makefile with cc as the compiler would then invoke GCC for the instructor, making it transparent to them.
 I am supposed to submit makefiles with each assignment.

-I know this just seems like lazyness since I can re-edit the makefile each time, but I am trying to leave less room for error.
+I know this just seems like laziness since I can re-edit the makefile each time, but I am trying to leave less room for error.

 Solution